kirill-konshin/next-redux-wrapper/README.md

 ### Custom serialization and deserialization

-If you are storing complex types such as Immutable.JS or EJSON objecs in your state, a custom serialize and deserialize handler might be handy to serialize the redux state on the server and derserialize it again on the client.
+If you are storing complex types such as Immutable.JS or EJSON objects in your state, a custom serialize and deserialize handler might be handy to serialize the redux state on the server and derserialize it again on the client.
 To do so, provide `serializeState` and `deserializeState` as config options to `withRedux`.